Incentivizing Honesty among Competitors in Collaborative Learning and Optimization: A single-round version of the game: competitive mean estimation

-where $\bar{x}^i = \frac{1}{n}\sum_{j=1}^n x^i_j$, $\mathbb{E}[\xi^i]=0$ and $\mathbb{E} \|\xi^i\|^2=1$.
-Here $\bar{x}^i$ is the standard empirical mean of $x^i$, while $\alpha^i$ represents the magnitude of the noise player $i$ adds to the estimate and $b^i(x^i)$ is an additional bias term.
-Note that the case of $b^i(x^i) = 0$ recovers the data-hiding attack discussed in Section \ref{sec:solving}.
-Since we model players as not knowing anything about $\mu$ beyond their own sample $x^i$, we assume thus preventing $b^i$ from encoding additional knowledge about $\mu$.
-In particular, this condition holds whenever $b^j(x^j)$ is independent of the residuals $\bar{x}^j-\mu$.
+In order to prevent "non-general" strategies, such as simply setting $m^i=\mu$, that cannot be analyzed properly as their success depends on the true parameter $\mu$, we assume that players do not base their strategies on guesses about $\mu$ beyond the information they obtained from $\bar{x}^i$.
+Formally, we assume This prevents $b^i$ from linearly encoding additional knowledge about $\mu$ and for example holds whenever $b^i(x^i)$ is independent of the residuals $\bar{x}^i-\mu$.
 We also assume that the noise variables $\xi^i$ are independent of each other and all $x^k_j$ and $\alpha^k(x^k)$, but make no further distributional assumptions about $\xi^i$.
 Indeed, all of our theorems will hold regardless of any additional assumptions about $\xi^i$.

-We denote this set of attack strategies as $\mathscr{A}^{m}$.
-Each element in $\mathscr{A}^{m}$ can be uniquely identified via the distribution of the noise $\xi^i$ and the functions $\alpha^i(x^i)$ and $b^i(x^i)$.
+We denote this set of attack strategies as $\mathscr{A}$.
+Each element in $\mathscr{A}$ can be uniquely identified via the distribution of the noise $\xi^i$ and the functions $\alpha^i(x^i)$ and $b^i(x^i)$.
 As $\alpha = b = 0$ can be interpreted as covering the fully collaborative case, while $\alpha, b \to \infty$ covers the fully malicious case, the (adaptive) parameters $\alpha,b$ have a natural interpretation as measures of the \textit{aggressiveness} of a player.

-We also note that these attacks are very general: $m^i(x^i)-\bar{x}^i$ can always be written as the sum of a determinstic component $\hat{b}(x^i)$ and zero mean noise $\hat {\xi}(x^i)$, such that (\ref{eqn:assumption}) and the fixed distribution of $\xi^i$ are the only assumptions separating us from the most general possible set of attacks strategies.
+We also note that these attacks are \textit{very general}: $m^i(x^i)-\bar{x}^i$ can always be written as the sum of a deterministic component $\hat{b}(x^i)$ and zero mean noise $\hat {\xi}(x^i)$, such that\textit{ (\ref{eqn:assumption}) and the fixed distribution of $\xi^i$ are the only assumptions separating us from the most general possible set of attacks strategies.}

 \paragraph{Defense strategies} In the defense stage each player uses the received estimate $\theta^s = \bar{m} = \frac{1}{N}\sum_{i=1}^N m^i$ and their local data $x^i$ to compute a final estimate of the unknown mean.
 Two extreme approaches for player $i$ are being fully cautious and using their local mean $\bar{x}^i$ only, or fully trusting other players and computing the average of all sent updates, corrected for their own manipulation, that is $\bar{m}^i = \frac{1}{N}\left(N\theta^s - m^i + \bar{x}^i\right)$.
 We consider defense strategies that take a weighted average of these two extremes: Each player $i$ chooses a parameter $\beta^i \in [0,1]$ and constructs a final estimate